OXSAtoolbox/OXSA/README.md

 "OXSA Matlab code was used for analysis, as previously described [1]."

-1. Purvis LAB, Clarke WT, Biasiolli L, Robson MD, Rodgers CT.
-Linewidth Constraints in Matlab AMARES using per-Metabolite T2  and per-Voxel Delta B0.
-Proc Intl Soc Mag Reson Med.
-2014.
+1. Purvis, L.A., Clarke, W.T., Biasiolli, L., Valkovič, L., Robson, M.D. and Rodgers, C.T., 2017.
+OXSA: An open-source magnetic resonance spectroscopy analysis toolbox in MATLAB.
+PloS one, 12(9). https://doi.org/10.1371/journal.pone.0185356

 This is released for NON-COMMERCIAL USE ONLY.
 See LICENSE.TXT for further details.

 ***
 Documentation

-OXSA Fitting Guide v1.0 - using the functions included in the AMARES package Loading data v1.0 - using Spectro classes and GUIs to load data.
+OXSA Fitting Guide v1.0.0 - using the functions included in the AMARES package Loading data v1.0.0 - using Spectro classes and GUIs to load data.
-OXSA v1.0 - details about the Spectro classes.
+OXSA v1.0.0 - details about the Spectro classes.

 ***
 Examples